CumulusNetworks/docs/content/cumulus-linux-517/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 In Cumulus Linux 5.13 and later, VLAN bridge binding is on by default.
 In Cumulus Linux 5.12 and earlier, VLAN bridge binding is off by default.
 {{%/notice%}}

-**Example 1: The default setting of the bridge is `vlan-bridge-binding on`**
+**Example 1: The bridge VLAN bridge binding mode is on**

-SVI interface vlan100 in bridge `br_default` has two interfaces in the VLAN:
+SVI interface vlan100 on bridge `br_default` has two interfaces in the VLAN:
 - swp1 is an access port (bridge access 100).
-- swp2 is included in the bridge and defaults to be a trunk port with all VLANs included.
+- swp2 is included on the bridge and defaults to be a trunk port with all VLANs included.

 If the following conditions are true, vlan100 has link status up:
-- The bridge `br_default` is link status up.
+- The `br_default` bridge is link status up.
 - Either swp1 or swp2, or both swp1 and swp2 are link status up.

 If both conditions are false, vlan100 has link status down.

-**Example 2: Setting on bridge is `vlan-bridge-binding off`**
+**Example 2: The bridge VLAN bridge binding mode is off**

-- If the bridge `br-default` is link status up, vlan100 has link status up.
+- If the `br-default` bridge is link status up, vlan100 has link status up.
-- If the bridge `br-default` is link status down, vlan100 also has link status down.
+- If the `br-default` bridge is link status down, vlan100 also has link status down.

 {{%notice note%}}
 To ensure that the SVI is perpetually up, combine VLAN bridge binding mode with the {{<link url="#bridge-always-up" text="bridge always up setting">}}.